Make your money work harder

 These often include switching at least two active direct debits from your old account, paying in a minimum amount (either once or regularly), and keeping the account open for a set period.

-Most incentives are not available to existing or recent customers.
+Most incentives aren't available to existing or recent customers.
 For example, to qualify for First Direct’s £175, you must not have been a First Direct or HSBC customer since 1 January 2018.

 Think about whether the benefits of a new account match your needs.
 A high-interest saver or cashback rewards are only useful if you’ll actually use them.